N. Charleston Leadership Academy brings endless resources to community kids

 “This is something we have been working to accomplish for months,” said Jonathan Thrower, Founder of the Muhiyidin D’Baha Learning Academy.

-Thrower is a community activist who’s mission is to help underprivileged children and their families throughout the tri-county area.
+Thrower is a community activist whose mission is to help underprivileged children and their families throughout the tri-county area.

 “We wanted to give them a sense of who they are,” Thrower said.